adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 - Let $$ \{ a^{pos}_i\}_{i=1...N_{pos}} $$ be the set of N_pos positive anchors
 - $$ \{ a^{neg}_j\}_{j=1...N_{neg}} be the set of N_neg negative anchors.

-- We parameterize a 3D ground truth box as (x g c
+- We parameterize a 3D ground truth box as $(xg c
 , yg
 c